 - 1.15.1.
-A counter is a physical marker placed on an object in the arena.
+A counter is a physical marker placed on any public object (see Rule 3.0.3).
 A counter is not an object and does not have properties.
-The identity of a counter is defined by its name or symbol.
-Counters with the same name or symbol are functionally identical and interchangeable. - 1.15.2.
-When a counter is on an object, it modifies its properties and/or interacts with effects. - 1.15.3.
-When an object leaves the arena the counters on that object cease to exist.
+The identity of a counter is defined by its name, or its numerical value and symbol.
+Counters with the same name, or value and symbol, are functionally identical and interchangeable. - 1.15.2.
+When a counter is on an object, it modifies its properties and/or interacts with effects. - 1.15.2a A counter with a numerical value and symbol that corresponds to an object property modifies that property of the object it is on.
+This modification is considered a rule, not an effect, but does take place at the same time as continuous effects that modify the object in the same way.
+(See Rule 6.3.2 and Rule 6.3.3) - 1.15.3.
+When an object ceases to exist, the counters on that object cease to exist (see Rule 3.0.9).
 When a counter is removed from an object it ceases to exist. - 1.15.4.
 If a counter would be added to an object that has a diametrically opposing counter on it, both diametrically opposing counters remain on the object.